MakeSchool-Tutorials/Node-Gif-Search/P03-Search-Gifs/content.md

 $ git push
 ```

+Great work!
+You've successfully **integrated a simple API into your project!**

 # Connecting to the Tenor API with `http` (optional stretch challenge)

 Now that we've setup receiving the `tenorjs` package.
 As a strech challenge you can implement the query to the API without a library using Node's native `http` module, and deal with the stream of data coming from that http endpoint.